MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/pass-auth-token-sso-live-chat.md

 If you're using Azure bots, ensure you're using Bot Framework SDK v4.14 or higher.
 More information: [Bot Framework SDK](/azure/bot-service/bot-service-overview?view=azure-bot-service-4.0)

-If you're using a Power Virtual Agent bot, ensure that you manually set up end user authentication for Power Virtual Agents.
+If you're using a Power Virtual Agents bot, ensure that you manually set up end user authentication for Power Virtual Agents.
 More information: [Configure manual user authentication](/power-virtual-agents/configuration-end-user-authentication#manual-for-any-channel-including-teams)

 ## Sample code